popara03/popara03/README.md

 # About
-I'm a freelance web developer and a recent graduate in internet technologies.
-I specialize in building websites designed to impress and perform.
-While trained as a full-stack developer, my strong eye for detail has always drawn me towards the front-end and UI/UX design.
-I’ve been freelancing for the past four years, consistently maintaining a 5-star rating while working with clients across the globe.
-I’m currently focused on expanding my skillset and landing a full-time role.
+I'm a software engineer with four years of freelance experience, specializing in building websites designed to impress and perform.
+My background in full-stack development and strong eye for UI/UX design allow me to deliver high-quality, end-to-end solutions.
+I’ve collaborated with international clients across various industries, maintaining a consistent 5-star rating on Upwork.
+I’m currently focused on transitioning my freelance experience into a full-time role.

 # Socials
 [![Portfolio](https://img.shields.io/badge/Portfolio-222222?style=for-the-badge&logoColor=white)](https://popara.dev)